 - Keep the plant in a pot with drainage holes on the bottom.

 - Water only after you’ve checked that the soil is dry.

 - Water the plant until water comes out of the drainage holes.

 - Don’t let the pot sit in standing water.

-Water and fertilizer for that matter are not magic plant elixirs.
+Water and fertilizer are not magic plant fixers.
 Too much of it can do your plant a lot of harm.

 Too much water and the roots can drown and start to rot.
 Too much fertilizer and the roots can burn and shrivel up.